Versatile luminescence macroscope with dynamic illumination for photoactive systems: Illumination Characterization, Calibration and Correction

 To prepare the system for calibration, the camera is replaced with a point detector for signal collection.
 A mirror, held in a custom 3D-printed mount (shown in Figure S63), is placed at the sample position to direct light from the illumination arm to the detector.
 Since this setup directs a significant amount of light to the detector, the aperture of the camera objective is reduced to prevent saturation.

 The harmonic content of the sinusoidally modulated illumination was assessed prior to applying harmonic correction.
 Measurements were conducted at DAQ device output voltage ranges (peak-to-trough) of 0.1–2.5 V and 0.1–10 V, and across modulation frequencies spanning 0.01–1000 Hz.
 Harmonic magnitudes, expressed relative to the magnitude at the fundamental frequency, for the 470 nm LED and covering the first 10 harmonics, extracted via Fast Fourier Transform (FFT) analysis, are shown in the left panels of Figure~\ref{fig:FIG4}f.
 To suppress unwanted harmonics, components at the harmonic frequencies are added to the original sinusoidal signal in anti-phase.
 The resulting waveform is then normalized to match the original signal’s upper and lower voltage bounds.
 This corrected signal is used to modulate the LEDs again, and the output is re-evaluated.
 If the residual harmonic content exceeds a defined threshold, an additional correction is applied.
 This process is repeated iteratively until sufficient suppression is achieved.
 The effectiveness of the correction is demonstrated by the substantial reduction in harmonic content visible in the right panels of Figure~\ref{fig:FIG4}f.
-Results for all LEDs are provided in Figures S68–S72.
+Results for all LEDs are provided in Figures S87–S91.